How do our identities shift as we age? What’s possible? What’s scary?

 How can we find meaning and mark this transition with creativity and intention?

 We are living in a time of unprecedented possibility when it comes to aging.
 Many of us can expect to live up to 30 years longer than our own grandparents.
-As we transition out of midlife, which for many of us revolves around career and childrearing, into a next chapter, we may ask: Who am I now?
+As we transition out of midlife into a next chapter, we may ask: Who am I now?
 How might I translate what I have learned in my life so that it may be of service to others?
 How do I think about death?
-How do I want to live?
+And, given all of this, how do I want to live?

 Program includes: